RakibRahman/Svelte/README.md

 ### Core Concepts
 - Component composition and nested components
 - Props passing and prop spreading (`{...props}`)
-- Event handling with `onclick` and other event handlers
+- **Event handling** - DOM events, inline handlers, event capture, component events
 - Conditional rendering with `{#if}`, `{:else if}`, `{:else}`
 - List rendering with `{#each}` blocks and keyed iterations
 - Async handling with `{#await}` blocks (`:then`, `:catch`)